mobile app bar

 "Lower The Rim Or Something": Anthony Edwards' Potential Solutions For Increasing NBA Viewership

-Front Office Sports reported that viewership through the first 18 games of the 2024-25 season has fallen by 28%.
-Ant addressed the misnomer that the rise of three-point shooting is among its leading causes; a theory long-espoused by the league’s old guard.
-However, the three-time All-Star also shared a creative solution to the potential problem.
+Front Office Sports’ report states that viewership through the first 18 games of the 2024-25 season fell by 28%.
+Ant-Man addressed the misnomer that the rise of three-point shooting is among its leading causes; a theory long-espoused by the league’s old guard.

 Guys want to shoot threes and guys are good at it.
 The viewership is down.
-I don’t know what they got to do, lower the rim or something?” the 23-year-old remarked.
+I don’t know what they got to do, lower the rim or something?”
+Edwards said.

-2016 WNBA MVP Nneka Ogwumike was also among the opponents of this train of thought.
+Nneka Ogwumike, the 2016 WNBA MVP, was also among the opponents of this train of thought.
 She described the notion as “offensive” and explained why it would do nothing to take away from the criticisms faced by her league.

 We have people excelling at a 10-foot rim.
 And now, you want us to lower the rim so we can continuously be compared, only to still be criticized… Now, I have to relearn the game to appease people who don’t want to watch it for what it is,” Ogwumike commented.

-It’s hard to tell how serious Edwards was being with his recommendation.
-After all, he is among those players who regularly rises above the 10-foot rim on his explosive dunks and chase-down blocks.
-So, how would a shorter rim help him or the league?
+It’s hard to tell how serious Edwards was with his recommendation.
+After all, he is among those players who regularly rise above the 10-foot rim on his explosive dunks and chase-down blocks.
+And he is equally adept at shooting threes as well.

 Ant-Man himself is having a career year from beyond the arc.
 His three-point attempts have jumped from 6.7 per game last season to 10 per game this season.
 Impressively, while increasing his volume, Edwards is also enjoying his most efficient shooting year, nailing 42.4% of his attempts from long range.